 This next component can only be done via the partner dashboard.
 As such, only users with access to the partner dashboard can complete this step.

-- a user with reseller permission; and
+- a user with partner permission; and

-- a user with white label permission.
+- a user with brand permission.

 How do I apply a business template to a new business?